-Enter as much info as possible, send everything they want from you
+Enter as much information as possible, send everything they ask for

 Many job candidates will submit only their resume, or the expected application form.
 No cover letter, no references, no salary history.
-Simply nothing.
+Simply nothing extra.

 This is okay only if the employer explicitly asks you to send them only your resume, or only the application form.
-In all other cases, you should send more.
+In all other cases, you should attach other documents as well.
 Submitting only your resume tells the employer a few important things about you:

 - You did not read the job offer carefully, which means that you do not seriously care for getting the job (perhaps you sent twenty application on the same day, and perhaps you do not even know where you are sending your applications).

-- You are lazy, or not responsible.
-Remember–everything you do from the moment of applying for a job to a moment of sending an interview follow-up letter helps us to create a complete picture about your personality.
+- You are lazy, or not responsible, or do not care.
+Remember–everything you do from the moment of applying for a job to a moment of sending an interview follow-up letter helps us to create a complete picture about your personality and level of motivation.
 You do not want to look like someone who’s lazy to write a few extra lines, do you?

-Fill all blank spaces in your job application
+Fill all blank spaces on your job application

 Empty spaces are not good.
 If you do not know how to answer certain question on an online job application, think for a while.
 I am sure you can figure it out within a few minutes–or you can look for an answer here on InterviewPenguin.com

 The more you write about you, the more you tell them, the better your chances of succeeding will be.
-Once they see that you completed the entire form, and didn’t leave any fields blank, they will consider you a responsible person, someone who really cares for getting the job with them.
+Once they see that you completed the entire form, and didn’t leave any fields blank, they will consider you as someone who really cares for getting the job with them.

 Include (or attach) your picture

 A picture makes from a random number a human being with a face and soul.
 I remember times when I was living in the UK, still extremely young, and with no money, having no idea that I’d once run a website like this.
-Back in the day my roommate carried with him always many small pictures when walking to the city, trying to get the job.
+Back in the day my roommate carried with him always a bunch of small pictures when walking to the city and trying to get a job.
 When filling typical UK paper-form job applications, he always glued a picture to the right corner of the paper.
 In two weeks time, he got seven interview invitations.

 In general, job search and the entire business with job applications, is quite impersonal.
 You fill in countless forms, and often you do not even get a chance to talk to someone who has the power to hire you.
 A picture can make things more personal.
 A professional picture of you, with a smile on your face.
-Most people won’t include it on their application, so it is another chance to stand out.
+Most people won’t include it on their application, so it is another chance for you to stand out.

-Show extra motivation–if you get a chance to show it
+Show extra motivation–if you get a chance to show anything

 If you are applying for a job in a store, mention that it is your favorite place for shopping.
-Similar example: If you apply for a job in a travel agency, mention that some of your friends traveled with them, and were more than satisfied with the trip and the customer service they got.
-Praise your interviewers for something, and you will immediately get some extra points, something that can help you eventually land the job.
+Similar example: If you apply for a job in a travel agency, mention that some of your friends traveled with them, and were more than satisfied with the trip and the customer service they got in place.
+Praise your future employer for something, and you will immediately get some extra points, something that can help you eventually land the job.

 It has been said that something as small as the flutter of a butterfly’s wing can ultimately cause a typhoon halfway around the world.
 Even a small change on your job application (such as attaching a picture, or saying something nice about the employer) can help you to change your fortunes, and get an invitation for an interview.
 So why not trying it, especially if you have nothing to lose?